• Skip to primary navigation

 What is Utility-Scale Battery Storage?

-Picture the battery that’s in your cellphone, keeping in mind that energy cannot be created or destroyed but transformed from one permutation to another.
+Picture the battery that’s in your cellphone.
 When you plug your phone into an outlet, the electric current then prompts a chemical reaction in the battery, converting the electrical energy into chemical potential energy.
-When you’re ready to use your phone, the chemicals in the battery undo the reaction, releasing the electrical energy for use.
-Large scale battery storage works in much the same way, transforming much more electrical energy harnessed from any source into another form that can release enough electricity later on, to power a town.
+When you use your phone, the chemicals in the battery undo the reaction, transforming the stored chemical energy into electricity that powers your phone.

 Types of Energy Storage Systems